National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Quality of care: the degree to which health care is expected to increase the likelihood of desired health outcomes and is consistent with standards of health care.
 (See also quality assessment and quality assurance.)

-Random variation (or random error): the tendency for the estimated magnitude of a parameter (e.g., based upon the average of a sample of observations of a treatment effect) to deviate randomly from the true magnitude of that parameter.
-Random variation is independent of the effects of systematic biases.
-In general, the larger the sample size is, the lower the random variation is of the estimate of a parameter.
-As random variation decreases, precision increases.
+Random error: (or random variation) the tendency for the estimated magnitude of a parameter (e.g., based on the average of a sample of observations of a treatment effect) to deviate randomly from the true magnitude of that parameter.
+Random error is due to chance alone; it is independent of the effects of systematic biases.
+In general, the larger the sample size is, the lower the random error is of the estimate of a parameter.
+As random error decreases, precision increases.

-Randomized controlled trial (RCT): a prospective experiment in which investigators randomly assign an eligible sample of patients to one or more treatment groups and a control group and follow patients' outcomes.
+Randomized controlled trial (RCT): an experiment (and therefore a prospective study) in which investigators randomly assign an eligible sample of patients to one or more treatment groups and a control group and follow patients' outcomes.
 (Also known as randomized clinical trial.)

 Receiver operating characteristic (ROC) curve: a graphical depiction of the relationship between the true positive ratio (sensitivity) and false positive ratio (1 - specificity) as a function of the cutoff level of a disease (or condition) marker.
 ROC curves help to demonstrate how raising or lowering the cutoff point for defining a positive test result affects tradeoffs between correctly identifying people with a disease (true positives) and incorrectly labeling a person as positive who does not have the condition (false positives).